Optimizing AdSense Before You Have Traffic

 Step 5: Don’t disable AdSense

-Step 6: Reapply growth principles per niche
+Step 6: Plan growth per niche

 Low-RPM niche?
-You need 5-10x the audience of a tech blogger to make similar income.
+You need 5-10x the audience of a tech blogger to make comparable income.
 Plan for that.
+High-RPM niche but low expertise?
+You can still win with depth and first-person experience that AI and generic competitors cannot fake.

 Prevention